theothernic/thingy/README.md

 ## What is this?
 A fork of my Feedbag project to do more with custom mini/microblogging and add different sets of customizations.

-This app uses the Laravel framework.
+This app uses the Laravel framework, nothing fancy.

 ## Get started
  1. composer install